tildearrow/furnace/README.md

 # Furnace

-this is a player for DefleMask module files (.dmf).
+this is a work-in-progress editor for DefleMask module files (.dmf).

 ## features